-Olga, who starred opposite Tom Cruise in Oblivion, remains in London with her son and has totally recovered.
+Olga remains in London with her son and has totally recovered.

 7. Joe Diffie, country singer

 “I just want to say to all the fans, the show cancellations are not my idea of a good time.
-Promoters, venues etc are postponing these events, as expected with everything going on.
+Promoters, venues, etc are postponing these events, as expected with everything going on.
 These shows that are postponed are affecting all of us musicians and our bands, crews, drivers, etc. Please pray for all of us and hope we can get America back on track and back to normal.
 We definitely will miss all of the fans and we plan on rescheduling any shows postponed!
 Thanks for being the greatest fans ever!
 Stay well and see you out there soon!!!”

-Ten days later, Joe Diffie, was posting again.
+Ten days later, Joe Diffie was posting again.
 This time telling his followers he had taken ill:

-“I am under the care of medical professionals and currently receiving treatment after testing positive for coronavirus (COVID-19).
+“I am under the care of medical professionals and currently receiving treatment after testing positive for coronavirus (Covid-19).
 My family and I are asking for privacy at this time.
 We want to remind the public and all my fans to be vigilant, cautious and careful during this pandemic.”

 More bad news for the Diffies

-Sadly, just two days after that post the singer-songwriter died in a Nashville hospital.
+Sadly, just two days after that post, the singer-songwriter died in a Nashville hospital.